Ivar (2003 film)

 Ivar is a 2003 Indian Malayalam-language action crime thriller film written and directed by T. K. Rajeev Kumar and produced by Santhosh Damodharan under the banner Damor Cinema.
 The film is loosely based on the Hong Kong crime thriller Infernal Affairs.
 Jayaram plays the protagonist and Biju Menon is the antagonist.
-The film also stars Bhavana, Siddique, Janardhanan and Rizabawa.
+The film also stars Bhavana, VinayakanM Siddique and Janardhanan.
 The film was mostly shot in Steadicam by the cinematographer of the film Madhu Neelakandan, and was edited by Arun Kumar Aravind.

 Plot

 Ivar is an action movie about the underworld, goons, and the mafia.
-Jose, known as Pambu Jose (Biju Menon), is a dreaded underworld don, and his rival is Minnal Thankan (P.Balachandran).
-Jose's close aide is Ninja Hakkim (Anil Murali), and gun moll is Rita (Devi Ajith), along with the blind Vinayakan (Vinayakan).
-Raghava Menon (Jayaram), a police officer infiltrates the gang and gains Jose's confidence like Hakkim.
+Pambu Jose is a dreaded underworld don, and his rival is Minnal Thankan.
+Jose's close aide is Ninja Hakkim and gun moll is Rita, along with the blind Vinayakan.
+Raghava Menon, a police officer infiltrates the gang and gains Jose's confidence like Hakkim.
 No one knows that Menon's goal is to wipe out the mafia.

 Menon works in tandem with DGP S.K.
-Nair (Janardhanan).
-The DGP's daughter, Nandini (Bhavana), is in love with Menon.
+Nair (Janardhanan) whose daughter, Nandini (Bhavana), is in love with Menon.
 Menon uses the underworld rivalry and gathers information on police informers and those on the take to create havoc in mafia camps.